History of the RAF in the context of anti-imperialist movements, liberation movements in the 'Third World', student revolts

 Jun 5-10 – During the “Six Day War”, Israel occupies Gaza, East-Jerusalem and parts of Syria and Jordan.

-Jul 31-Aug 10 - First Conference of the Latin American Solidarity Organisation (OLAS) in Havana.
-Breaking away from the pro-Soviet communist parties, the conference declares its support to armed struggle.
-Stokely Carmichael is received as a guest of honour.
+Jul 31-Aug 10 – Conference of the Latin American Solidarity Organisation OLAS in Havana.
+Breaking away from the pro-Soviet communist parties, the conference advocates support and unification of armed struggles.

 Oct 9 – Assassination of Ernesto Che Guevara in Bolivia.